megawac/MutationObserver.js/README.md

 ### Compatibility

 The shim falls back on a simple periodical check so theoretically should work in all browsers [mootools](http://mootools.net/) supports.

-Test fiddle: http://jsbin.com/uxAQEWuL/3
+Try [running the test suite](https://rawgithub.com/megawac/MutationObserver.js/master/test/index.html) and see this simple example: http://jsbin.com/uxAQEWuL/3

 See http://dev.opera.com/articles/view/mutation-observers-tutorial/ for sample usage.